rmsreis/advertising-predict/README.md

-## Predict Sales Revenue with scikit-learn
+## Predict Sales Revenue/Customer Ad Clicks with scikit-learn
 -------------------------------------------------

 This is an example of simple linear regression model to predict sales and revenue using Python.